 Areas of Interest

 Wildlife docents play a vital role at Sulphur Creek Nature Center by helping to share knowledge about local wildlife with the community.
 A series of classes will help prepare you to assist the naturalists with school programs, community fairs and festivals, and in educating the general public.
 Docents will learn the natural history and ecology of local wildlife, how to handle wild and domestic resident animals used in educational programs, and to use professional interpretive techniques to convey information and enthusiasm to others.
-Check out our Flyer or Download an Application today.
+Check out our or Download an Application today.